 In subsequent years the Institute sponsored symposia on a variety of theological themes such as hope, eschatology, the Church, human experience and faith, spirituality, ministry, sacraments, Christology, biblical scholarship, and ethics.
 The Theology Institute’s participants include such internationally respected scholars as Charles Curran, Elisabeth Schüssler Fiorenza, Gustavo Gutierrez, Edward Kilmartin, Bernard Lonergan, Rosemary Radford Ruether, Donald Senior, David Stanley, and Bruce Vawter.

 Today, through its annual conferences, lecture series, and related events, the Theology Institute promotes serious and innovative interdisciplinary reflection on religious, cultural, and political issues of importance to the Church.
 By facilitating dialogue and proposing solutions to “disputed questions” in the Church and in society today, the Theology Institute aims to become a timely and trusted voice in the public discussion of important contested issues.
 Gathering experts to think through and work out such issues, the Institute demonstrates how theological reflection and teaching are developed within and for the Church as a faith community seeking understanding.

-The essays for vol. XLIII are now available online.
+Essays from the 2012 Conference, (vol. XLIV) are now available here.
 They explore the interplay of faith and reason in our capacities to know and communicate the truth in our experiences of mystery.
 Primary essays are by Jean-Luc Marion, William Desmond, and Amy Hollywood.
 In addition, several Villanova Faculty and graduate students have written responses to the essays.
 Feel free to read, browse, and enjoy any or all of the essays.